 In a compilation of evidence-based research, the American Addiction Centers identified six common expressions of anger, including chronic anger, passive anger, and overwhelmed anger.
 If any of the following expressions are consistently present, there is a sign of an anger issue.

-- Chronic anger: This type of anger is prolonged and can impact the immune system and be the cause of other mental disorders
+- Chronic anger: This type of anger is prolonged and can impact the immune system and be the cause of other mental disorders.

-- Overwhelmed anger: This type of anger is caused by life demands that are too much for an individual to cope with
+- Overwhelmed anger: Life demands that are too much for an individual to cope with can result in overwhelmed anger.

-- Self-inflicted anger: This type of anger is directed toward the self and may be caused by feelings of guilt
+- Self-inflicted anger: This type of anger is directed toward the self and may be caused by feelings of guilt.

 13 Anger Management Strategies for Men